 That’s exactly what the YRR founder, Mark Driscoll did.
 Driscoll, who is famous for his Elephant Room affirmation of the Trinity-denying heretic, T.D.
 Jakes and former council member of The Gospel Coalition (back when those pesky discernment bloggers were warning about him), recently renounced Calvinism, calling it “garbage.”

 I don’t hold to the five points of Calvinism.
 I think it’s garbage, so blog about that, but anyways, because it’s not biblical.

+He also says that Reformed Theology teaches that God is non-relational and “lives far away.”
 You can listen to his words in the video below:

 Mark Driscoll, who spent his life at Mars Hill preaching and defending Calvinism, actually says that he doesn’t hold to the five points of Calvinism because they’re “garbage” and “not biblical.”
 What’s interesting is that his doctrinal shift (a term that keeps popping up lately) didn’t happen until his fall.

 Sign Up For Exclusive Content!

 Driscoll was the founder of the megachurch, Mars Hill and after an investigation by the church leadership, it was found that Driscoll had been acting in ways inconsistent with the biblical model of the pastorate.
 Further, he had been accused of bullying his staff.
 After the church leadership attempted to implement a restoration plan for Driscoll, Driscoll decided instead to resign from his position and the church closed its doors.